-18 400.5 INCIDENTS AND EMERGENCIES
+400.4400.5 INCIDENTS AND EMERGENCIES

-- 19 When Developer receives Notification or otherwise becomes aware of an Incident or - 20 Emergency, Developer shall mobilize an Inspection team within 1 hour to provide a preliminary - 21 Inspection of the Element in question or affected Project area.
-Developer shall mobilize needed - 22 resources to begin effecting repairs of damage to the Project caused by the Incident or - 23 Emergency or third party response thereto within 2 hours of Notification.
+When Developer receives Notification or otherwise becomes aware of an Incident or Emergency, Developer shall mobilize an Inspection team within 1 hour to provide a preliminary Inspection of the Element in question or affected Project area.
+Developer shall mobilize needed resources to begin effecting repairs of damage to the Project caused by the Incident or Emergency or third party response thereto within 2 hours of Notification.
+As seen as practicable, but in no case later than 24 hours after inception of the Incident or Emergency, Developer shall provide to ADOT a preliminary action plan that includes the temporary repairs necessary to rectify the situation to protect the life safety of the travelling public.
+Within 30 days after the temporary or permanent repairs have been completed, Developer shall submit an Incident or Emergency Incident Report that describes the particulars of the Emergency, nature of the repairs, need for follow up permanent repairs, and lessons learned from the Incident or Emergency to ADOT.

-24 400.6 CONTROL OF WORK
+400.5400.6 CONTROL OF WORK

-- 25 Developer shall adhere to the following: - A. Conduct Maintenance Services in compliance with General Provisions, Construction Requirements, and as applicable with Design Requirements of the TPs; all in accordance with the Inspection frequencies required in TP Attachment 500-1. - B. If Maintenance Services are proposed that require a modification to standards, conform to the requirements of Section MR 200.2 of the TPs. - C. Report status of Maintenance Services in the MIS. - D. Provide Notification of routine or preventative Maintenance Services through the MIS system and in accordance with other ADOT practices. - E. For Maintenance Services during or as a result of Incidents or Emergencies, follow the communication protocols set forth in Section MR 400.3.4 of the TPs and in the MMP. - F. Nonconforming Work requires noncompliance reporting, corrective action, and remedial work protocol as set forth in the MQMP. - G. Final disposition of Maintenance Services will require a suitable record entry in the MIS that the work has been successfully completed (including closure of any related Nonconforming Work process). - H. At least annually, record changes to Project on a set of record drawings accurately describing the Project in accordance with Section GP 110 of the TPs.
+Developer shall adhere to the following:

+- A. Conduct Maintenance Services in compliance with General Provisions, Construction Requirements, and as applicable with Design Requirements of the TPs; all in accordance with the Inspection frequencies required in TP Attachment 500-1. - B. If Maintenance Services are proposed that require a modification to standards, conform to the requirements of Section MR 200.2 of the TPs. - C. Report status of Maintenance Services in the MIS. - D. Provide Notification of routine or preventative Maintenance Services through the MIS system and in accordance with other ADOT practices. - E. For Maintenance Services during or as a result of Incidents or Emergencies, follow the communication protocols set forth in Section MR 400.3.54 of the TPs and in the MMP. - F. Nonconforming Work requires noncompliance reporting, corrective action, and remedial work protocol as set forth in the MQMP. - G. Final disposition of Maintenance Services will require a suitable record entry in the MIS that the work has been successfully completed (including closure of any related Nonconforming Work process). - H. RecordAt least annually, record changes to Project on a set of record drawings accurately describing the Project in accordance with Section GP 110 of the TPs-at least annually.

-1 400.7 ASSET CONDITION SCORING
+400.6400.7 ASSET CONDITION BASELINE AND ASSET CONDITION SCORING